dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 ## Conformance tests

 Each component in the [components-contrib](https://github.com/dapr/components-contrib) repository needs to adhere to a set of interfaces defined by Dapr.
-Conformance tests are tests that are run on these component definitions with their associated backing services such that the component is tested to be conformant with the Dapr interface specifications.
+Conformance tests are tests that are run on these component definitions with their associated backing services such that the component is tested to be conformant with the Dapr interface specifications and behavior.

 The conformance tests are defined for the following building blocks: